 This salad is inspired by the classic Italian combination of sliced melon and prosciutto, with a few updates that make it even more delicious (and easier to put together!)
 It’s equal parts juicy, sweet, salty and crunchy and to me, it’s a perfect summertime recipe.
 It involves very little actual cooking, is bright and colorful and – most importantly during the heatwave we’re having in Maine this week – incredibly refreshing on a hot day.

 What is “smashed melon,” you ask?
-For this salad, I crush some of the pieces of melon with the side of a chef’s knife to release the juice, which mingles with a splash of white wine vinegar and olive oil to create a simple dressing that’s both sweet and a little bit sharp.
+For this salad, I crush some of the pieces of melon with to release the juice, which mingles with a splash of white wine vinegar and olive oil to create a simple dressing that’s a perfect balance of sweet and savory.
 Just make sure to use very ripe melon for this salad for best results (and easiest smashing.)
 You don’t want the melon to be flat as a pancake – just a light smash should release the juice while still allowing the pieces of melon to hold their shape.

 I’ve found that the prosciutto available in most American grocery stores tends to be a little bit stringy and lacking in the flavor department.
 But crisping that same prosciutto in the oven for a few minutes makes it wonderfully crunchy and salty – the perfect foil to the ripe, juicy fruit.
 I break the cooled prosciutto into “shards” and scatter them over the melon – no wrapping necessary.
 And to round things out, I add torn fresh mozzarella (you can dice it, too, but I like the more rustic look of torn pieces) and lots of fresh mint.